 On 1 March the European Parliament held an extraordinary plenary session in Brussels to assess Russia’s military assault on Ukraine.
 Ukrainian President Volodymyr Zelensky and the Speaker of the Ukrainian Verkhovna Rada (parliament) Ruslan Stefanchuk spoke live from Kiev.
 The European Parliament President Roberta Metsola was in Kyiv on 1 April to express the European Union´s support of the Ukrainian people and to condemn the Russian attack.
-She travelled on the invitation of Ruslan Stefanchuk.
 On 8 June Stefanchuk adressed Parliament in the Strasbourg hemicycle.

 Following the atrocities carried out by Vladimir Putin’s regime against Ukrainian civilians, the European Parliament has recognised Russia as a state sponsor of terrorism in a resolution on November 2022.

 On 9th February 2023, President of Ukraine Volodymyr Zelenskyy addressed the European Parliament during an extraordinary plenary session in Brussels.